 In order to make this an organized read, I thought it would be best to do a Q&A format on the tax extension basics.

-The IRS tax extension deadline is the same as the regular tax deadline (typically April 15, but it is pushed to the next business day if the 15th falls on a Friday through Saturday).
+The IRS tax extension deadline is the same as the regular tax deadline (typically April 15, but it is pushed to the next business day if the 15th falls on a Friday through Saturday.
+That means the 2024 IRS tax extension application deadline is Monday, April 15, 2024 for 2023 tax year returns.

 There are some groups of U.S. citizens that get automatic tax extensions, without needing to file for an extension: